Landonwilson1/REGEX/README.md

 AQUA #00ffff
 ```

 Today we will be focusing on explaining the details on how a REGEX(regular expression) can match a HEX value.
-Below are detailed explanations below on how regex operates with the case.
+Below are detailed explanations on how regex operates with this case.

 ## Summary